Don’t miss an opportunity! Link up with us to receive updates as they happen.

 Members of the Alliance

-As of February 2018, the European Alliance for Asian Studies includes the Centro de Estudios de Asia Oriental at Universidad Autónoma de Madrid (CEAO); Università di Torino; the École Polytechnique Fédérale de Lausanne; the Heidelberg Centre for Transcultural Studies (HCTS); the Groupement d'Intérêt scientifique Études asiatiques (GIS Réseau Asie), Paris; the German Institute of Global and Area Studies (GIGA), Hamburg; the International Institute for Asian Studies (IIAS), Leiden; the Institut d’Asie Orientale, Lyon; the Institut Roman de Studii Euro-Asiatice, Bucharest; the Centre for East and Southeast Asian Studies, Lund University; the School of Oriental and African Studies, London; and the Nordic Institute of Asian Studies (NIAS), Copenhagen.
+As of February 2018, the European Alliance for Asian Studies includes the Centro de Estudios de Asia Oriental at Universidad Autónoma de Madrid (CEAO); Università di Torino; the École Polytechnique Fédérale de Lausanne; Centre for Asian and Transcultural Studies (CATS), Heidelberg; Institute of the Middle and Far East (IBiDW UJ) at Jagiellonian University, Kraków; the Groupement d'Intérêt scientifique Études asiatiques (GIS Réseau Asie), Paris; Centre for Research in Anthropology (CRIA), Lisboa; the German Institute of Global and Area Studies (GIGA), Hamburg; the International Institute for Asian Studies (IIAS), Leiden; Centro Científico e Cultural de Macau (CCCM), Lisboa; Palacký University, Olomouc; the Institut Roman de Studii Euro-Asiatice, Bucharest; the Centre for East and Southeast Asian Studies, Lund University; the School of Oriental and African Studies, London; and the Nordic Institute of Asian Studies (NIAS), Copenhagen.

 As an inclusive platform of institutions of different sizes and specialisations, the Alliance is open to new partners, seeking to work together to achieve its objectives.
 Through its rotating annual meetings at partner institutes and other joint activities, new partners, be they small or large, have the opportunity to openly discuss their institutional plans and developments.